Log in

 Queen's University -

-This fellowship (offering $35K-$40K annually for four years) is offered to work on developing computational algorithms in cancer and epigenetics.
-The potential projects range from data analysis to developing deep-learning algorithms.
+This fellowship (offering $35K-$50K annually) is offered to work on developing computational algorithms in cancer and epigenetics.
+Potential projects range from data analysis to deep-learning algorithms.
 Learn more about our research at:

 Available PhD programs: